Ofer Strichman: Academic career

-Strichman joined the information systems group at the faculty of industrial engineering and management at the Technion in 2003, as a senior lecturer.
+Strichman joined the information systems group at the faculty of data and decisions science at the Technion in 2003, as a senior lecturer.
 He was promoted to an associate professor in 2009 and to a full professor in 2017.
 In 2020 he was awarded the Joseph Gruenblat chair in production engineering.

 During each summer in the years 2003–2015, Strichman was a visiting scientist at the Software Engineering Institute in Pittsburgh.
 He was a consultant of IBM Research for 6 years, as of 2004.
 In 2010 he was a visiting scientist at Microsoft Research in Redmond, Washington, as part of a sabbatical.

 Research

 Prof. Strichman's main research areas are formal verification and computational logic.
 He, along with fellow Israeli scientist Benny Godlin, is known for coining the term ‘regression verification’ to describe a technique for proving the equivalence of recursive programs, and for developing various decision procedures (mostly for equalities with uninterpreted functions).

+He also had contributions in SAT solving, such as incremental satisfiability.